walterpinson/walterpinson.github.io/_posts/2013-06-06-TSF-is-now-TSF.md

 Amazing, isn't it?    :-)

-All kidding aside, it is a testament to the evolution of this new accelerator that the Triangle Startup Factory has evolved into The Startup Factory.
+All kidding aside, it is a testament to the evolution of this new accelerator that the Triangle Startup Factory has evolved into **_THE_ Startup Factory**.
 The acronym still holds, but the accelerator has outgrown it's geography.

 In the Fall 2012 class, one of the five portfolio companies ([Alekto][2]) was from Washington, DC.
 In the [Spring 2013 class][3], two of the five portfolio companies were from outside the Triangle.
 One was from Washington, DC and the other was from New York.